-Rutte Celery Gin is distilled from botanicals including celery, juniper, coriander, angelica, orange peel and cardamom.
-It’s not the celery stick but the leaves which are used to create this harmonious blend.
+Rutte Dutch Dry Gin is distilled from 100% organic botanicals including celery, juniper, coriander, angelica, orange peel and cardamom.
+It is unique that Rutte uses fresh orange peels and that the distiller peels the fruit by hand.
+As for the celery, it’s not the celery stick but the leaves which are used to create this harmonious blend.
 Celery is not a new flavor for Rutte: very early documentation of the distillery shows experimentation with unusual botanicals, including celery.
 It is not a dominating flavor but a savory yet simultaneously fresh element in the nose and taste.

-Well-integrated on the palate, mingling with the coriander Try it in our Celery Gin and Tonic
+Well-integrated on the palate, mingling with the coriander.
+Try it in our Gin and Tonic.

 Old Simon Rutte

 Prepared according to the old recipe of our founder Simon Rutte.
 This genever is distilled from grains and twelve botanicals: such as juniper berries, coriander, orris root, mace, celery seed and last but not least roasted walnuts and hazelnuts.
 While the traditional way to drink a genever is as a “chaser” with beer (a “kopstoot” in Dutch), bartenders around the world value the traditional production and the purity of the products for innovative drink experiences and reinterpretations of classic cocktails.

 Try it neat or in a Martinez cocktail.